centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### How to interpret the report

-The evolution of the metrics value is represented on a graph and in a table.
+The evolution of the value of the metric is represented on a graph and in a table.
-Forecasts are calculated from the reporting period metrics value and projected into the future.
+Forecasts are calculated from the value of the metric during the reporting period and projected into the future.
 An additional table provides information about critical threshold and days before saturation.